 - Coping mechanism – An addict relies on the drug of choice to deal with life’s problems.
 Drug addiction creates more problems when the job is lost because of drug use.
 Solutions to problems are buried in the cycle of drug highs and lows that create an alternate reality for the addict.
 Overcoming addiction requires learning new coping skills that do not include drugs.

 - Lifestyle pattern – Drug abuse requires association with a provider, fellow users, and secrecy.
 Addicts become withdrawn in the quest to fulfill the drug cravings that continue to strengthen.
 Exposure to the settings where drug use is expected ensures that the drug addict continues to use the substance.
 Acceptance is sought from the wrong sources when the addict has lost contact with family and friends who disapprove of the drug habit.

 Addicts Miscalculate the Effects

-- Inability to live responsibly – Addicts are unable to retain employment that would provide money for rent, food and basic needs.
+- Inability to live responsibly – Addicts are unable to retain employment that would provide money for rent, food, and basic needs.
 Friends and family members are asked for money or support to compensate for the addiction.
-Early on, the addict is able to hide the cause for these problems.
+Early on, the addict can hide the cause of these problems.
 Once the truth is revealed, people will sever ties with the addict.
 Close relationships will be damaged because of the trust that is broken as the addict attempts to live a double life.

 - Drug need trumps relationships – Addicts lose perspective concerning right and wrong when the drug need increases and monetary sources dry up quickly.
 At times, the addict will go to great lengths to extract money, or valuables, from people who once mattered to the drug user.
 Physical need for the drug will cause extreme emotional reactions that will be spewed on other people, including children.
 Avoidance of the addict becomes essential for those who have been betrayed for a drug habit.